-There is a time and a place for everything, and it’s not always an easy feat to distinguish between two things, which is ‘better.’
+There is a time and a place for everything, and it’s not always an easy feat to distinguish which is ‘better’ between two things.
 What constitutes ‘better’ anyway?
-Without context, it is often very difficult to definitively state that one thing is better than another.
+Without context, it is often difficult to definitively state that one thing is better than another.

 Which is the better travel destination: Hawaii or Paris?
 They both have their merits, but it really depends on the preference of the traveler.
 Are they looking for a sunny beach vacation or a big-city cultural experience?